ARUMHC/CHMURA-projects/Projects/README.md

 # Current projects list:
-* Application displaying exoplanets data collected by NASA (division into types, analysis of parameters by presenting them on a plot, number of moons etc.) downloaded from the public API (REST).Programmed in **Java**
+* Application displaying exoplanets data collected by NASA (division into types, analysis of parameters by presenting them on a plot, number of moons etc.) downloaded from the public API (REST).
+Programmed in **Java**

 * A poster created on the Covid-19 pandemic in Poland data, distinguishing the provinces that are the best and the worst in fightng against the virus.
 Programmed in **python**, the poster itself was created using **Canva**